Berlin, 18–20 November 2016

 The "Consciousness, Emotions, and Values" Einstein Group has gathered researchers from different disciplinary backgrounds to address a diverse range of topics related to those core themes in the Philosophy of Mind and is funded by the Einstein Foundation Berlin.

-The core group is situated at the Berlin School of Mind and Brain and consists of Jesse Prinz (Einstein Visiting Fellow, CUNY) and two Berlin based members: Joerg Fingerhut (Berlin School of Mind and Brain) and Lara Pourabdolrahim (Berlin School of Mind and Brain).
+The core group is situated at the Berlin School of Mind and Brain and consists of Jesse Prinz (Einstein Visiting Fellow, CUNY), Joerg Fingerhut (Berlin School of Mind and Brain) and student assistant Laura Wallor.

-In addition to this, a web of eleven European based researchers (6 empirical sciences, 5 philosophy) has been assembled for the years 2015-2016.
+In addition to this, a web of associated resarchers and twelve European based fellows (6 empirical sciences, 6 philosophy) has been assembled.
 They are associated fellows of the Einstein Group that will meet on regular basis and that work at the interface of philosophy, psychology and neuroscience.

 All members of the Einstein Group investigate conscious experience, emotions, or values.
 Some study these topics independently, but all are also interested in their interrelations.
 Here we describe some of the diverse but interlinked research themes that are currently being explored by group members.